microsoft/debug-adapter-protocol/specification.md

     exceptionId: string;

     /**
-     * Descriptive text for the exception provided by the debug adapter.
+     * Descriptive text for the exception.
      */
     description?: string;